Princeton has you covered with TigerCard electronic access to your dorm and meal plan, high speed Internet and computer resources.

 Your TigerCard is Your Key

 You gain entry to your dorm though a keyless lock, using your TigerCard for access.
 The University’s system of keyless locks for all undergraduate and graduate dormitories allows a higher level of security by requiring a dual validation for entry, meaning that a TigerCard and your four-digit PIN are required for entry into a dorm room.
-Access Princeton One Stop Housing (POSH) to obtain your PIN.
+Access My Housing for Undergraduates to obtain your PIN.

 24/7 Tech Support